|The Sheep Shed Studio

 I would like it but I just can't keep it clean in the corners anymore.

-I thought for awhile I would have to completely stop The Gathering,
+I have had to completely stop The Gathering,

 Our Home and Studio is a very large, very old converted